 - Work Online – Yes there are real work online jobs, I have done them in the past I promise you.
 Check out Upwork and become a freelancer.
 These are sites with all types of work from writing articles, IT work and creative projects.
 There are many people that make a good living off of these sites and it is NOT A SCAM!!!

 I know I said that your chances are slim or at least harder for a big company hiring you as a felon.
-It does happen though so don’t completely ignore them.
-Take a look at our blog as it has some articles about which larger companies MAY hire you.
-Read the comments at the bottom of the blog posts for further insight.

 Make your job finding a job